What Is A Community Cat?

 - TNR Program: The HSNT TNR Program is designed to serve feral cats who cannot be easily touched.

-- To participate, each cat must be in a humane trap or secure carrier.
-HSNT is able to loan a limited number of humane traps from our HSNT Spay & Neuter Clinic upon request.
+To participate, each cat must be in a humane trap.
+HSNT is able to loan (with a $25 refundable deposit) a limited number of humane traps from our Animal Resource Center.

-Why TNR and RTF Programs Are Important
+Why TNR Programs Are Important

 When a feral or free-roaming cat is removed from your neighborhood it creates what is called the vacuum effect.
 Cats are territorial animals, so the stray cats in your area are actually preventing other cats from moving into their territory.
 If we simply removed this cat, you would most likely see more cats coming in to take over its territory, increasing the number of cats in your area.
-However, if we alter the cat and return it to its territory, we can ensure that new cats do not move in and the many problem behaviors such as marking, yowling, fighting, and breeding stop.
+However, if we alter the cat & return it to its territory, we can ensure that new cats do not move in & the many problem behaviors such as marking, yowling, fighting, & breeding stop.
 In addition, this cat will help to prevent rodent infestations around your property.
 Also, over time, the number of cats in your area will dwindle.